boroda4436/mate_academy_wikibot_NOV18/README.md

 **DESCRIPTION**

+PURPOSE

 This is Telegram Bot which takes users request to find some wiki-information using Telegram & Wiki API

+STRUCTURE

+Using API of Telegram and Wikipedia to create telegram boot which process user request and finding most similar information on wikipedia

+AS USER

+As user u need to open your telegram application and find bot @WikiLookUpBot.
+Next u need to choose "look up" button to type your request, after that u will receive wiki-information

+AS DEVELOPER

+As developer u will need pc or laptop with Intelij Idea program on it and GitHub account.
+Next u need to 'fork' project and open in your Intelij Idea program and develope!

+CONTRIBUTE

+Please, DO NOT PUSH ANY TOKEN OR API KEY, I will never accept a pull request with that content.
+Feel free to fork this project, work on it and then make a pull request against DEV branch.
+Most of the times I will accept them if they add something valuable to the code.

 [Writing by Danny73210] @WikiLookUpBot